ChrisForti/blog/README.md

 # Code & Keel Blog

-This is a react typescript blog that dynamically renders markdown, for the post entries.
-Also built a [markdown-parser](https://github.com/ChrisForti/markdown-parser) to parse the markdown so it can be renedered.
+This is a react typescript blog that dynamically renders markdown, as post entries.
+Which will then save old post entries in json format.
+Which in turn required us to build a [markdown-parser](https://github.com/ChrisForti/markdown-parser) to parse the markdown so it can be renedered from the json format.

 ## Built with